 |---|---|---|

 Trichome colour is your harvest signal.
 Clear trichomes = too early.
 Mostly cloudy = peak THC.
-20β30% amber = THC degrading to CBN, produces a more sedative effect.
-In our 2025 grow log (48 plants, 9-week flower), we confirmed that plants harvested at 10β15% amber consistently scored highest on flavour and balanced effect profiles.
+20-30% amber = THC degrading to CBN, produces a more sedative effect. in 2025 grow log (48 plants, 9-week flower), we confirmed that plants harvested at 10-15% amber consistently scored highest on flavour and balanced effect profiles.

 Autoflower vs Feminized Cannabis Timeline Comparison